 How To Play Monopoly on the TV with Friends

-If you want to play Monopoly on the TV against your friends, and you don’t all have the same console and don’t want to sign up to Stadia, then your best option is to get an Android TV box (these are pretty cheap) and download the mobile game from the Google Play Store on there.
+If you want to play Monopoly on the TV against your friends, and you don’t all have the same console, then your best option is to get an Android TV box (these are pretty cheap) and download the mobile game from the Google Play Store on there.

 If you want to do this, try to get an Android box with Bluetooth and a games controller too – playing games with a TV remote is always tricky and never fun.